 The reason values OFPRR_IDLE_TIMEOUT and OFPRR_HARD_TIMEOUT are used by the expiry process (see 5.5).
 The reason value OFPRR_DELETE is used when the flow entry is removed by a flow-mod request (see 6.4).
-The reason value OFPRR_GROUP_DELETE is used when the flow entry is removed by a group-mod request (see 6.5).
+The reason value OFPRR_GROUP_DELETE is used when the flow entry is removed by a group-mod request (see 6.6).
+The reason value OFPRR_METER_DELETE is used when the flow entry is removed by a meter-mod request (see 6.7).
+The reason value OFPRR_EVICTION is used when the flow entry is removed by the eviction process (see 5.5).